Hyman Goldstein (politician): Background

+Political career

+Goldstein served as the 32nd Mayor of Randwick from 1918 to 1919.

 In 1922, he was elected as one of the five members for Eastern Suburbs in the New South Wales Legislative Assembly, but he was defeated at the state election three years later.
 He returned to Parliament as the member for Coogee after the end of proportional representation in 1927.

 Death

 Goldstein was a shareholder in the Prickly Pear Company, which had been organised by former New South Wales Justice Minister and federal MP Thomas Ley.
 The company's failure had been preceded by Ley selling all of his shares.
-Goldstein, one of many shareholders who had lost their investments when the company collapsed, began a campaign against Ley, but was subsequently found dead after a fall from the Coogee cliffs.
+Goldstein, one of many shareholders who had lost their investments when the company collapsed, began a campaign against Ley but was subsequently found dead after a fall from the Coogee cliffs.
 Although it was ruled a case of accidental death, there are grounds for believing that he had been killed at Ley's behest; by this time Ley was already suspected of having done away with his federal predecessor Frederick McDonald (who disappeared in 1926) and with Keith Greedor, a business associate who had drowned in 1928 after having launched an investigation into Ley's business practices.
 The Goldstein Reserve at Coogee Beach is named after him.